 Again, this is another case where paying attention to your body, and how it acts in various scenarios, can be helpful — in college, I once had a pregnancy scare because I seemed to get nauseous every morning; it later turned out that I simply couldn't tolerate digesting a large multi-vitamin on an empty stomach (which I was attempting to do every morning).

 The Bottom Line

-However, it is important to know that pregnancy isn't the only thing that can make our bodies start acting up in unusual ways — and that if you feel weird nausea or food cravings even though you haven't engaged in any kind of sexual activities that can result in pregnancy, it doesn't mean you've been attacked by some kind of magic sperm.
+However, it is important to know that pregnancy isn't the only thing that can make our bodies start acting up in unusual ways.
+And that if you feel weird nausea or food cravings even though you haven't engaged in any kind of sexual activities that can result in pregnancy, it doesn't mean you've been in contact with some kind of magic ghost sperm.
 Calm down, and go talk to your doctor if your symptoms persist or get worse.
 You might be glad you did.

 But seriously, if you're having unsafe sex: stop it!
 Reading articles about pregnancy is definitely not an effective form of birth control, OK?